-The principle behind the Grand Modell was to maximize the number of lots that could be squeezed into a limited space – such as behind the walls of a fort, on a peninsula between two rivers.
+The principle behind the Grand Modell was to maximize the number of lots that could be squeezed into a limited space – such as behind the walls of a provincial fort on a peninsula.

-The footprint of the Charleston Single House maximizes the space afforded by this rectangular lot design, with the front of the home facing the wide interior.
+The footprint of the Charleston Single House makes the best use of the space afforded by this rectangular lot design, with the true front of the home facing the interior of the lot.

 The length side of the homes are deliberately west- or south-facing, so that the piazzas on the structure naturally shade the windows during the hottest part of the day, again providing a cooling effect to the interior rooms.

-The second floor of the Charleston Single and its attached piazza are typically where the homeowners entertain guests, as its height above the street level is cooled by the breeze from Charleston Harbor during humid summer evenings.
+The second floor of the Charleston Single and its attached piazza are typically where the homeowners move the entertaining of guests in the evening, as its height above the street level is more apt to catch the harbor breeze.

-The back walls of the Charleston Single are typically solid with either no windows, or often a single window illuminating the center stairwell.
+The back wall is typically solid with very few openings, often only a single window illuminating the center stairwell.

-Building designers likely included this feature as a sort of firewall to protect the home from a fire spreading beyond adjacent buildings; it’s probably not a coincidence that the popularity of the Charleston Single arose after the first disastrous city-wide blaze of 1740.
+The primary purpose of this design element was originally intended as a barrier to protect the home from a fire spreading beyond adjacent buildings; it’s probably not a coincidence that the popularity of the Charleston Single surged after the first disastrous city-wide blaze of 1740 destroyed many row houses.

-The windowless back wall also provided a measure of privacy, as the length-side fronts of adjacent homes faced only their own lots, and the back wall abutted against the lot line.
+The back wall also provided a measure of privacy, as the length-side fronts of adjacent homes faced only their own lots, and the back wall abutted against the lot line of the neighboring home.

 Formality and Business

-The most formal room for entertaining guests was nearly always one of the front street-facing rooms of the house, usually referred to as the drawing room or parlor.
+The most formal room for entertaining guests is the front street-facing room to the left of the entrance, usually referred to as the drawing room or parlor.

-The best furnishings in the home were relegated to the Parlor, whose windows overlooked both the interior yard of the property as well as the street.
+Homeowners adorn the parlor with their best furnishings, whose windows overlook both the interior yard of the property as well as the street.

-The most formal entrance to the home was from the street onto the piazza to the front door, while a carriageway entrance allowed social and business guests to enter at eye level to the home’s occupants.
+The most formal entrance to the home was from the street onto the piazza to the front door, while a carriageway entrance allowed guests to enter at eye level to the home’s occupants.

 Much of the economic and social structure of Charleston was directly tied to the plantations along the Ashley and Cooper Rivers during the 18th and 19th centuries, during the same period in which the Charleston Single form arose to dominate the urban residential fabric of the city.

-Much like the “big house” of the plantation was the main structure in a setting of several utilitarian buildings, the Charleston Single House was supported by a number of utilitarian and servant buildings, creating a sort of urban compound.
+Much like the “big house” of the plantation was the main structure in a setting of several utilitarian buildings, the Charleston Single House was supported by a number of dependencies such as a kitchen house and servant quarters, creating a sort of small urban compound.

 The positioning of the Charleston Single with its front facing an internal yard allowed for a separate strata of entrances, allowing pedestrians – typically servants – to enter literally beneath eye level of the homeowners.